Symmetry structure of multi-dimensional time-fractional partial differential equations: Main results

 \subsection{Symmetry structure}

-It is well-known that finding solutions of the symmetry determining equations is a rather labor-consuming task for integer-order PDEs \cite{blu,olv,lv-1982}, not to mention herein the system involving fractional partial derivative operations.
-Thus in this section, we analyze the symmetry structure of system (\ref{eqn-ger}) and give a simple and unified expression of the infinitesimal generator (\ref{eq:rel6}), which will simplify the symmetry determining equations.
+It is well-known that finding solutions of the determining system of Lie symmetry is a rather labor-consuming task for integer-order PDEs \cite{blu,olv,lv-1982}, not to mention herein the system involving fractional { integral and} derivative operations.
+Thus in this section, we analyze the symmetry structure of system (\ref{eqn-ger}) and { show that the infinitesimal generator $\mathcal{X}$ in (\ref{eq:rel6}) has a simple and unified expression}.
+Such a scenario of knowing the structure of infinitesimal generator in advance will simplify the symmetry determining system largely.
+Note that in the procedure of searching for Lie symmetries, all time-fractional integrals and derivatives arising in the prolongation formulas are considered as independent variables.

 \begin{lemma} Let $\mu_s$ be given in (\ref{mu}).
 A necessary and sufficient condition for $\mu_s=0$ is that $\eta_s=\eta_s(t,\x,\u)$ is linear in $u_i$. \end{lemma}